Turku City Library: The new main library (1971–)

 In the course of the 20th century the Main Library was getting too small and impractical for the demands of the quickly developing library services.
 For this reason many of the departments of the Main Library had to be distributed in different locations.
 Already in the beginning of the 1970s the music department was moved to the former residence of the provincial governor by Läntinen Rantakatu.
 In 1990 the library's four different reading rooms for newspapers and magazines were combined and located under same roof in the Julin House by Eerikinkatu.
 Due to lack of space also the children's department had to be relocated in 1991 to the Hjelt House at the Old Great Square where it operated until 2007.

 Beginning from the early 1980s the library had tried to find a feasible solution to the lack of space.
 In 2003 the City Council finally decided on constructing a new building for the Main Library that was to be located right next to the old building.
 The design competition for the new library building was won by JKMM Architects, and the construction was completed in 2007.
 The children's department, the reading room and the music department could now once again be housed under the same roof as the other departments.
 Today the Main Library consists of the old library building and the new library building which are connected by a corridor by Linnankatu.
-In addition to these, the Main Library also has meeting rooms and a café in the former chancellery of the provincial governor located in the inner court of the library block.
+In addition to these, the Main Library also has meeting rooms and a café in the former chancellery of the provincial governor located in the inner courtyard of the library.

-Some of the branch libraries have been closed down during the 21st century.
+Some of the branch libraries have been closed during the 21st century.
 The Martti Library and the Mikael Library were closed in 2009, and the Lauste Library ceased operation in 2019.
+The library’s service center at the Skanssi shopping mall was closed in 2023.
 Many of the branch libraries have been converted to self-service libraries, which means that they can be used also when there is no staff present.
 Self-service has somewhat increased the use of these branch libraries.

 Branches

-In addition to the Main Library, the Turku City Library also includes ten branch libraries, one service point and two mobile libraries.
-Aunela, Hirvensalo, Ilpoinen, Nummi, Paattinen, Vasaramäki and Yli-Maaria libraries are also self-service libraries, that can be used independently with a library card and an attached pincode.
+In addition to the Main Library, the Turku City Library also includes ten branch libraries and two mobile libraries.
+Aunela, Hirvensalo, Ilpoinen, Nummi, Paattinen, Runosmäki, Vasaramäki and Yli-Maaria libraries are also self-service libraries, that can be used independently with a library card and an attached pincode.

 Statistics

-The following statistics of the Turku City Library are from the year 2021:
+The following statistics of the Turku City Library are from the year 2023: